xibosignage/xibo-manual/source/en/layouts_library_search.md

 Integration from Pixabay allows for images/videos to additionally be shown here.

 {cloud}
-Pixabay integration is enabled by default for Xibo in the Cloud customers.
+Pixabay integration is enabled by default for new Xibo in the Cloud customers.

+If you are upgrading from an earlier version you will need to enable by navigating to the **Administration** section of the CMS and click **Applications**.
+Scroll down the page to the **Connectors** section.
+Click to **Configure** and tick to enable, **Save** changes.

 {/cloud}

 {noncloud}